digitoimistodude/marlin-vagrant/README.md

 # Marlin-vagrant

-Marlin vagrant is a WordPress optimized vagrant server created for local development environment for servers that use WordPress optimized Digital Ocean droplets.
-Vagrant box is named after *marlin* which is one of the fastest animals in the world.
+Marlin vagrant is a WordPress optimized vagrant server created for local development environment for servers that use WordPress optimized software, reliable hardware, brilliant for example if you have Digital Ocean droplets or your own virtual servers in production.

+This Vagrant box is named after *marlin* which is one of the fastest animals in the world.

-This vagrant server can be used as plain local server for serving your files or testing static PHP, but it's also perfect for WordPress development.
+Marlin vagrant server can be used as plain local server for serving your files or testing static PHP, but it's also perfect for WordPress development.

-**Marlin is currently a development VM and under testing.**
+**Marlin is a strictly development VM and should be customized.** Also works out of the box.
+Tweak as close as your production server to get the best results.

 ![](https://dl.dropboxusercontent.com/u/18447700/vagrant.png)